 This section describes an example procedure of exporting records to a file, editing them in the file, and then importing them to your app.

-Click on the upper right side of the screen, and then click Export to File.
+Click the option icon on the upper right of the screen, and then click Export to File.

 Specify tables and fields that you want to export, and then click Export.

 - If you click Add All, all the remaining fields are bulk added to the right side of the already added field.

 - If you click Clear All, all the already added fields are cleared.

 Open the file, edit the record, and save it.

 Edit the cell that corresponds to the table.

 - When adding a row to the table: